websight-io/docs/docs/docs/quick-start/index.md

 Follow this guide to run a local instance of WebSight CMS using Docker.
 The local instance serves as a testing instance where you can check out our demo site _Luna_.
 You can also use [Howlite](../authors/component-libs/howlite/index.md), our example components library, to create or update pages within the local instance.

 This guide is a starting-point for developing custom components for WebSight CMS.
-After you've mastered the concepts explained on this page, you can move onto our [quick start for developers](../developers/quick-start/index.md) for a deeper dive into technical components of WebSight CMS.
+After you've mastered the concepts explained on this page, you can move onto our [quick start for developers](../developers/quick-start/index.md) for a deeper dive into components development for WebSight CMS.

 !!! info "Prerequisites"